-If the Traditional Search option is selected, Global Search will continue using the original system search engine when users search for training, EXCEPT for predictive search results, which will continue to be powered by the Learning Search engine.
-If the Learning Search option is selected, Global search will use the new Learning Search engine when users search for training, both for generating search results and predictive search results.
+If the Traditional Search option is selected, Global Search uses the original system search engine when users search for training, EXCEPT for predictive search results, which is powered by the Learning Search engine.
+If the Learning Search option is selected, Global search uses the Learning Search engine when users search for training, both for generating search results and predictive search results.

-New filters are available via Learning Search, and some filters that are available in Global Search will NOT be available when Learning Search is enabled in the portal.
+Additional filters are available via Learning Search, and some filters that are available in Global Search are NOT available when Learning Search is enabled in the portal.

 Choose whether to overwrite custom settings for child division OUs.
 If you choose to overwrite custom settings for child division OUs, the selected settings are applied to both new and existing child OUs.
 Any previously customized child OUs are updated with the selected settings.

 If this option is unselected, then only the child OUs that do not have customized settings will be updated, as well as any OUs that are added in the future.